School of Nursing

 • Students must be accepted into the nursing program to complete the 4 semesters of nursing courses for the Traditional program.

-• Students must complete all nursing courses in the prescribed program sequence.
+• Students must complete all nursing courses in the program.

 • Students must complete all university courses required for the Major in Nursing and all Nursing courses with a grade of "C" (2.0) or better.